jphmrst/PLC/src/plc/vfp/Equality.lagda.md

 ## Standard library

-Definitions similar to those in this chapter can be found in the standard library:
+Definitions similar to those in this section can be found in the standard library:
 ```
 -- import Relation.Binary.PropositionalEquality as Eq